Surgical Technician Qualifications and Requirements

 Aspiring surgical technicians can begin with a high school diploma or equivalent.
 They can then obtain post-secondary training in the profession through community colleges or vocational schools.
 The courses of study can take as little as three semesters, as in the certificate program offered at Quinsigamond Community College.
 It can also take as long as two years, as in the Associate Degree in Applied Science in Surgical Technology offered by Nassau Community College.
 Programs typically include work in the classroom and laboratory, and clinical experience at medical facilities.

 A few states require certification for surgical technology.
 Whether mandated or not, the credential can help technicians find jobs.
 Three national organizations offer certification.
 The National Board of Surgical Technology and Surgical Assisting grants the designation “Certified Surgical Technologist.”
 The National Center for Competency Testing grants the title “Tech in Surgery-Certified.”
 Either credential requires finishing an accredited program, passing an exam and receiving continuing education.
 For the Certified Operating Room and Surgical Technician title, awarded by national Healthcare Association, candidates must have the education and at least one year of working experience.
 This certification must be renewed every two years through continuing education or through an exam.

-Surgical technicians are predicted to have average job growth of 19 percent from 2010 to 2020.
+Surgical technicians are predicted to have average job growth of 12 percent from 2016 to 2026.
 Because the American population is growing older, it will experience more of the medical conditions that require operations, such as heart procedures and joint replacements.
 This will increase the demand for the profession.
 Hospitals will continue to be the biggest employers.
-As of May 2011, surgical technicians earned a mean $42,460 per year, or $20.41 per hour, according to the BLS.
+As of May 2017, surgical technicians earned a median $46,310 per year, or $22.26 per hour, according to the BLS.

 - What Are the Duties of Medical Practitioners?